Home/Blog/Checkers Strategy Guide 2026 | How to Win Every Game

 Set Up Double and Triple Jumps

-1. Sacrifice bait: Leave a piece where the opponent CAN capture it โ€” but doing so opens up a multi-jump for you.
+The strongest move in checkers isn't capturing one piece โ€” it's a sequence that captures two or three.
+Setting these up takes planning: 1. **Sacrifice bait**: Leave a piece where the opponent CAN capture it โ€” but doing so opens up a multi-jump for you.
 The bait piece is worth losing if you capture two or three in return.
+2. **Create ladder chains**: Position your pieces in a diagonal line so that after a capture, you land on a square with another capture available.
+3. **Force the path**: Give your opponent only one good-looking move, and make sure that move falls into your multi-jump.

 The Tempo Game: Don't Move Last

+In checkers, the player who runs out of moves loses (even if pieces remain).
+This creates a "zugzwang" situation near the endgame โ€” sometimes moving actually hurts you.
 Advanced players count tempos: each piece move is one tempo.
 The goal is to pass moves onto your opponent when positions are locked.
 This is especially important in same-piece-count endgames.

 Kings: Get Them, Use Them